SideStore/SideStore-Docs/references/faq.md

 We have AltStore beta features but isn't always latest but we try to keep up to date or do our own way or spin or if it's necessary.

+### Does having the vpn on drain battery?

+It does not as it's only connecting to your device.
+No remote server just itself and all that goes through it is sidestore lan traffic.

+### Will the vpn track me

+No, because there is no remote server used.

+### When vpn is on I cannot connect to the internet!

+Make sure you don't have a alternate DNS setup in your WiFi and wireguard config.
+If you know the DNS ip works then try removing it from your WiFi and adding it into the Wireguaed config under dns.

 ### Can I sign more than 3 apps to be active?

 No as that’s a iOS and developer account limitation.